ToddABrowne/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/kq511DH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>
 The first installation is the PHP Manager for IIS.
 This allows users to configure various PHP settings, version management, and handler mapping within the IIS Manager interface.
+There are more features besides those previous mention.
 The second installation is the Rewrite Module.
 Overall, it helps in enhancing the flexibility and functionality of websites hosted on IIS servers.

 </p>
 <br />